shlomiNugarker/nextjs-with-costum-cms/README.md

 ## Overview

-Haginabapardes is a dynamic web application built for an organic farm and nursery.
-The platform allows users to explore the various products, get in touch with the farm, and place orders for nursery and weekly produce.
-This project includes an admin panel that allows the client to manage products, blog posts, pages, and other dynamic content.
+Haginabapardes is a dynamic web application designed for an organic farm and nursery.
+The platform allows users to explore a variety of organic products, connect with the farm, and place orders for nursery items and weekly produce.
+It also includes an admin panel that enables the farm's administrators to manage products, blog posts, pages, and other dynamic content seamlessly.

 ## Features

-- **Dynamic Content Management**: Admin can edit pages, blogs, nursery products, and weekly products via a custom CMS.
+- **Dynamic Content Management**: The custom CMS allows admins to easily manage pages, blog posts, nursery products, and weekly produce.
+Updates are directly reflected on the website.
-- **Authentication System**: User authentication is handled via NextAuth, allowing secure access to protected routes and the admin panel.
+- **User Authentication System**: Using NextAuth for secure user authentication, the app ensures safe access to protected routes and the admin panel.
-- **Custom UI Components**: A set of reusable UI components, such as Blog Cards, Product Cards, and Forms.
+- **Custom UI Components**: A collection of reusable UI components, including Blog Cards, Product Cards, and Forms, ensure consistency and scalability.
-- **Responsive Design**: The site is fully responsive, ensuring a seamless experience across different devices.
+- **Responsive Design**: The site is fully responsive, providing a smooth and consistent user experience across different device sizes.
-- **Delivery System**: A page for delivery information is available for customers.
+- **Delivery Information**: A dedicated page displays detailed delivery information to customers for convenient access.
+- **Admin Panel**: An admin panel that provides full control over the website’s content, such as adding, updating, and deleting information about products, blog posts, and general site details.

 ## Tech Stack

 - **Frontend**: Next.js, TypeScript, Tailwind CSS
-- **Backend**: Node.js, NextAuth for authentication, API Routes
+- **Backend**: Node.js, NextAuth for authentication, API Routes for data handling
-- **Database**: PostgreSQL
+- **Database**: PostgreSQL for secure and efficient data storage
-- **Styling**: Tailwind CSS
+- **Styling**: Tailwind CSS for a modern and consistent look across the application
-- **Hosting**: Vercel
+- **Hosting**: Vercel for seamless deployment and hosting

 ## Project Structure